 Bracket creep hits young Australians hardest

-For those on lower incomes, even a small increase in nominal income leads to a larger increase in their overall tax rate.
+The tax increases faced by those at lower incomes are also larger with only a small increase in nominal income leading to a large increase in their overall tax rate.

 Young people have less bargaining power and will likely struggle to convince their employers to make cost-of-living adjustments to their earnings, let alone the rise needed to compensate for both inflation and a higher tax rate due to bracket creep.